 41And with them were Heman and Jeduthun and the rest who were chosen, who were mentioned by name, to give thanks to Yahweh because his covenant faithfulness endures forever;

-42and with them Heman and Jeduthun with trumpets and cymbals for those that should sound aloud, and with instruments for the songs of God; and the sons of Jeduthun to be at the gate.
+42and with them Heman and Jeduthun with trumpets and cymbals for those who were to play aloud, and with instruments for the songs of God.
+And the sons of Jeduthun were at the gate.

-3It came to pass the same night that the word of God came to Nathan, saying,
+3But that same night the word of God came to Nathan, saying,

 4“Go and tell David my servant, ‘This is what Yahweh says: “You are not to build me a house to dwell in,

-5for I have not lived in a house since the day that I brought up Israel to this day, but have gone from tent to tent, and from one tent to another.
+5for I have not lived in a house since the day that I brought up Israel to this day, but have gone from tent to tent, and from tabernacle to tabernacle.

-6In all places in which I have walked with all Israel, did I speak a word with any of the judges of Israel whom I commanded to be shepherd of my people, saying, ‘Why have you not built me a house of cedar?’”’
+6In all places in which I have walked with all Israel, did I ever speak a word with any of the judges of Israel whom I commanded to shepherd my people, saying, ‘Why have you not built me a house of cedar?’”’

-7“Now therefore, you will tell my servant David, ‘This is what Yahweh of Armies says, “I took you from the sheep pen, from following the sheep, that you should be ruler over my people Israel.
+7“So now, you are to tell my servant David, ‘This is what Yahweh of Armies says, “I took you from the sheepfold, from following the sheep, to be ruler over my people Israel.

-8I have been with you wherever you have gone and have cut off all your enemies from before you.
-I will make you a name like the name of the great ones who are in the earth.
+8I have been with you wherever you went and have cut off all your enemies from before you.
+I will make you a name like the name of the great ones who are on the earth.

-9I will appoint a place for my people Israel and will plant them, that they may dwell in their own place and be moved no more; neither will the children of wickedness waste them any more as at the first,
+9I will appoint a place for my people Israel and will plant them so that they will live in their own place and not be disturbed any more; nor will the sons of wickedness make them waste away any more as at the beginning,

-11It will happen, when your days are fulfilled that you must go to be with your fathers, that I will set up your seed after you who will be of your sons, and I will establish his kingdom.
+11And it will happen, when your days are fulfilled that you go to be with your fathers, that I will raise up your seed after you who will be of your sons, and I will establish his kingdom.

 12He will build me a house, and I will establish his throne forever.

-13I will be his father, and he will be my son.
-I will not take my loving kindness away from him as I took it from him that was before you,
+13I will be his father and he will be my son.
+I will not take my covenant faithfulness away from him as I took it from the one that was before you,

-14but I will settle him in my house and in my kingdom forever.
+14but I will install him in my house and in my kingdom forever.
 His throne will be established forever.”’”

-“Who am I, Yahweh God, and what is my house, that you have brought me thus far?
+16Then David the king went and sat in the presence of Yahweh.
+And he said, “Who am I, O Yahweh God, and what is my house, that you have brought me this far?

-17This was a small thing in your eyes, God, but you have spoken of your servant’s house for a great while to come, and have respected me according to the estate of a man of high degree, Yahweh God.
+17This was a small thing in your eyes, God, but you have spoken of your servant’s house for a great while to come, and have regarded me after the manner of a man of high degree, O Yahweh God.

-18What can David say yet more to you concerning the honor that is done to your servant?
+18And what more can David say to you for honoring your servant?
 For you know your servant.

-20Yahweh, there is none like you, neither is there any God besides you according to all that we have heard with our ears.
+20Yahweh, there is none like you, nor is there any God but you, just as all that we have heard with our ears.

-21What one nation in the earth is like your people Israel, whom God went to redeem to himself for a people, to make you a name by great and awesome things in driving out nations from before your people whom you redeem out of Egypt?
+21What one nation on the earth is like your people Israel, whom God went forth to redeem for himself as a people, to make you a name by great and awesome things in driving out nations from before your people, whom you redeemed out of Egypt?

-22For your people Israel you made your own people forever, and you, Yahweh, became their God.
+22For you made your people Israel your own people forever, and you, O Yahweh, became their God.

-24Let your name be established and magnified forever, saying, ‘Yahweh of Armies is the God of Israel, even a God to Israel.
+24Let your name be established and magnified forever, by the saying, ‘Yahweh of Armies is the God of Israel, a God to Israel.
 The house of David your servant is established before you.’

-25For you, my God, have revealed to your servant that you will build him a house.
-Therefore your servant has found courage to pray before you.
+25For you, my God, have revealed to your servant that you will build him a house.a Therefore your servant has found the inspiration to pray before you.

-26Now, Yahweh, you are God, and have promised this good thing to your servant.
+26Now, O Yahweh, you are God, and have promised these good things to your servant.

-27Now it has pleased you to bless the house of your servant, that it may continue forever before you; for you, Yahweh, have blessed, and it is blessed forever.”
+27Now it has pleased you to bless the house of your servant to be forever before you, for you, Yahweh, have blessed, and it is blessed forever.”

-1After this it came to pass that David struck the Philistines, and subdued them, and took Gath and its towns out of the hand of the Philistines.
+1After this David struck down the Philistines and subdued them, and he took Gath and its towns out of the hand of the Philistines.

-2He struck Moab, and the Moabites became servants to David and brought tribute.
+2He struck down Moab, and the Moabites became servants to David and brought tribute.

-3David struck Hadadezer king of Zobah to Hamath as he went to establish his dominion by the river Euphrates.
+3David struck down Hadadezer king of Zobah, toward Hamath, as he went to set up his monument by the Euphrates River.

 6Then David put garrisons in Syria of Damascus, and the Syrians became servants to David and brought tribute.
-Yahweh gave victory to David wherever he went.
+Yahweh saved David wherever he went.

 7David took the shields of gold that were on the servants of Hadadezer and brought them to Jerusalem.

-8From Tibhath and from Cun, cities of Hadadezer, David took very much bronze, with which Solomon made the bronze sea and the pillars and the vessels of bronze.
+8From Tibhath and from Cun, cities of Hadadezer, David took a very large amount of bronze, with which Solomon made the bronze sea and the pillars and the articles of bronze.

-9When Tou king of Hamath heard that David had struck all the army of Hadadezer king of Zobah,
+9When Tou king of Hamath heard that David had struck down the whole army of Hadadezer king of Zobah,

-10he sent Hadoram his son to king David, to greet him and to bless him, because he had fought against Hadadezer and struck him; (for Hadadezer had wars with Tou) and he had with him all kinds of vessels of gold and silver and bronze.
+10he sent Hadoram his son to king David, to greet him and to bless him because he had fought against Hadadezer and struck him down (for Hadadezer had wars with Tou), and he had with him all kinds of articles of gold and silver and bronze.

 11King David also dedicated these to Yahweh, with the silver and the gold that he carried away from all the nations, from Edom, and from Moab, and from the children of Ammon, and from the Philistines, and from Amalek.

 13He put garrisons in Edom, and all the Edomites became servants to David.
-Yahweh gave victory to David wherever he went.
+Yahweh saved David wherever he went.

-1It came to pass after this that Nahash the king of the children of Ammon died and his son reigned in his place.
+1And after this Nahash the king of the children of Ammon died and his son reigned in his place.

-3But the officials of the children of Ammon said to Hanun, “Do you think that David honors your father in that he has sent comforters to you?
+3But the officials of the children of Ammon said to Hanun, “Do you think that David is honoring your father in that he has sent comforters to you?
 Haven’t his servants come to you to search, to overthrow, and to spy out the land?”

-4So Hanun took David’s servants and shaved them, and cut off their garments in the middle, even to their buttocks, and sent them away.
+4So Hanun took David’s servants and shaved them, and cut off their clothes in the middle, up to their hips, and sent them away.

-6When the children of Ammon saw that they had made themselves odious to David, Hanun and the children of Ammon sent 1,000 talents of silver to hire them chariots and horsemen out of Mesopotamia and out of Arammaacah and out of Zobah.
+6When the children of Ammon saw that they had made themselves a stench to David, Hanun and the children of Ammon sent 1,000 talents of silver to hire chariots and horsemen out of Aram-naharaim and out of Aram-maacah and out of Zobah.

 7So they hired for themselves 32,000 chariots, and the king of Maacah and his people, who came and encamped before Medeba.
-The children of Ammon gathered themselves together from their cities and came to battle.
+And the children of Ammon gathered themselves together from their cities and came to battle.

-8When David heard of it, he sent Joab and all the army of the mighty men.
+8And when David heard about it, he sent Joab and all the army of the mighty men.

-9The children of Ammon came out and set up their battle formations at the gate of the city, and the kings who had come were by themselves in the field.
+9The children of Ammon came out and set up in battle formation at the gate of the city, and the kings who had come were by themselves in the open country.

-10Now when Joab saw that the battle was set against him before and behind, he chose of all the choice men of Israel and put them in formation against the Syrians.
+10Now when Joab saw that the battle was set against him both in front and in the rear, he chose some of all the best men of Israel and set them in battle formation against the Syrians.

-11The rest of the people he committed into the hand of Abishai his brother; and they set themselves in battle formation against the children of Ammon.
+11The rest of the people he put into the hand of Abishai his brother, and they set up in battle formation against the children of Ammon.

-12He said, “If the Syrians are too strong for me, then you are to help me; but if the children of Ammon are too strong for you, then I will help you.
+12And he said, “If the Syrians are too strong for me, then you will save me, but if the children of Ammon are too strong for you, then I will save you.

-13Be courageous, and let us be strong for our people and for the cities of our God.
-May Yahweh do what seems good to him.”
+13Be strong, and let’s be strong for our people and for the cities of our God, and Yahweh will do what is good in his eyes.”

-14So Joab and the people who were with him drew near before the Syrians to the battle, and they fled before him.
+14So Joab and the people who were with him drew near to the battle against the Syrians, and they fled before him.

 15When the children of Ammon saw that the Syrians had fled, they likewise fled before Abishai his brother and entered into the city.
 Then Joab came to Jerusalem.